craftcms/docs/docs/3.x/dev/tags.md

 #### `using key`

 Specifies the name of the key the cache should use.
-When the key changes, the cache is invalidated and the tag’s contents are re-rendered.
-If this parameter is not provided, a random key will be generated when Twig first parses the template.
+When the key changes, the tag’s contents are re-rendered.
+If this parameter is not provided, a random key will be generated each time Twig re-parses the template.

 ```twig
 {% cache using key "page-header" %}